alexrivadeneira/i2wd/week5/outline.md

 ## JavaScript functions

 JavaScript functions are used to wrap a code block so that you can control when that code gets executed.
 Here's the general format for a **function definition**.
-Note the ```//``` symbol "comments out" the line, so it won't get executed and you can write notes.
-In this case, you would replace the line starting with ```//``` with your actual code.
 ```
 function nameOfFunction(){
   // your code goes here
 }
 ```
+🕵 Note the ```//``` symbol "comments out" the line, so it won't get executed and you can write notes in English in your code.
+In this case, you would replace the line starting with ```//``` with your actual code.

 To use your function, you need to invoke it, using the name of the function plus parentheses like so.
 Below is a **function invocation**, meaning the code inside the block in our function definition would get executed when the computer runs this line of code:
 ```
 nameOfFunction();
 ```

-Here are some examples of simple functions.
+Here are some examples of simple function definitions.
 Can you reason about what they do?

 ```
 function doSomething(name){